 Men make up 60% of the student body while 40% of Geological & Earth Sciences students are women.
 The Southeast region is home to the most common Geological & Earth Sciences colleges.

 The following is a list of the most popular colleges and universities in the U.S. for a Geological & Earth Sciences degree, based purely on number of students graduated.

 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

-The top ranked school in the U.S. for Geological & Earth Sciences is Pennsylvania State University - Main Campus.
+Pennsylvania State University - University Park is the ideal choice for students interested in pursuing a Geological & Earth Sciences degree.
 Students who graduate from the Geology program make around $46,598 in their early career salary, and $95,521 in their mid-career salary.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.